 The Animal Care & Use Office (ACUO) supports the Institutional Animal Care & Use Committee (IACUC) by fostering sustained excellence in animal care and use in scientific research and education, and promoting the philosophy that the highest animal welfare standards are necessary for impactful science.

-This mission is achieved by working hand-in-hand with researchers and the IACUC to assure that all projects adhere to University policies and federal laws that require a review of projects for humane treatment and judicious use of vertebrate animals.
+This mission is achieved by working hand-in-hand with researchers and the IACUC to ensure that all projects adhere to University policies and federal laws that require a review of projects for the humane treatment and judicious use of vertebrate animals.